-Adelaide, Australia 1988 Male bottlenose dolphin
+Adelaide, Australia 1987 - 2009 Female bottlenose dolphin

-The horse-training dolphin - a 2m dolphin was living in Adelaide's Port River, it had arrived with its mother and become fascinated by a horse trainer who used to exercise his horses each day behind a dinghy.
-As the fascination grew, Billy's mother left and he remained.
-Before long Billy was accompanying the horses on their swim, sometimes brushing alongside them (Doak, 1989).
+Known as 'The horse-training dolphin' - Billie arrived with her mother in Adelaide's Port River and become fascinated by a horse trainer who used to exercise his horses each day behind a dinghy.
+As the fascination grew, Billie's mother left and she remained.
+Before long Billie was accompanying the horses on their swim, sometimes brushing alongside them (Doak, 1989).
+In 1998 Billie was found stranded and taken to Marineland, West Beach and upon release began to interact with other dolphins giving birth to at least one calf.
+Billie died in 2009.